-B. UNFUNDED PROJECTS, BY THEME
+B. UNFUNDED PROJECTS, BY THEME INDEX 1.

-INDEX 1.
 DATA COLLECTION FOR SCIENTIFIC SUPPORT OF MANAGEMENT 3 C.1.a: Exploring technologies for remote identification of FADs C.2.b: Pilot study on the use of electronic monitoring (EM) for data collection aboard longline vessels greater than 20 meters length 2.
 LIFE-HISTORY STUDIES FOR SCIENTIFIC SUPPORT OF MANAGEMENT 5 E.2.a: Investigate spatiotemporal variability in the age, growth, maturity, and fecundity of yellowfin tuna in the EPO 3.
-SUSTAINABLE FISHERIES 6 H.1.f: Workshop on improving spatio-temporal methods for tuna CPUE and length composition standardization H.1.g: Workshop on improving metrics and their scoring for the IATTC risk analysis I.1.a: Development, communication and evaluation of management strategies (MSE) for tropical tuna fisheries in the EPO involving managers, industry, scientists and other stakeholders 4.
-ECOLOGICAL IMPACTS OF FISHERIES: ASSESSMENT AND MITIGATION 11 5.
-INTERACTIONS AMONG THE ENVIRONMENT, THE ECOSYSTEM, AND FISHERIES 10 O.1.a: Develop a fishery-dependent ecological sampling program for EPO tuna fisheries 6.
-KNOWLEDGE TRANSFER AND CAPACITY BUILDING 11 7.
-SCIENTIFIC EXCELLENCE 11 X.1.c: Workshop on good practices in fisheries stock assessment
+SUSTAINABLE FISHERIES 6 H.1.d (ext): Improve indices of abundance and length composition based on longline data H.1.f Workshop on improving spatio-temporal methods for tuna CPUE and length composition standardization H.1.g: Workshop on improving metrics and their scoring for the IATTC risk analysis I.1.a: Development, communication and evaluation of management strategies (MSE) for tropical tuna fisheries in the EPO involving managers, industry, scientists and other stakeholders.
+4. ECOLOGICAL IMPACTS OF FISHERIES: ASSESSMENT AND MITIGATION 11 - 5.
+INTERACTIONS AMONG THE ENVIRONMENT, THE ECOSYSTEM, AND FISHERIES 11 0.1.a: Develop a fishery-dependent ecological sampling program for EPO tuna fisheries 6.
+KNOWLEDGE TRANSFER AND CAPACITY BUILDING 12 - 7.
+SCIENTIFIC EXCELLENCE 12 X.1.c: Workshop on good practices in fisheries stock assessment